cnzakimuena/carre_nights/README.md

 # Carré Nights
-Léon Carré 1001 nights illustrations with with accompanying excerpts from the J. C. Mardrus translation (French) and the E. P. Mathers translation (English).
+Léon Carré 1001 Nights illustrations with with accompanying excerpts from the J. C. Mardrus translation (French) and the E. P. Mathers translation (English).
 A script for automated generation of the anthology is provided.

 For automated generation, the repository should at minimum initially contain the following files in the structure shown below: